fbpx

 What’s the easiest way to do intermittent fasting?

 There are many types of fasting you can do.
-I recommend that you do the majority of your “not eating anything” while you’re sleeping – so you won’t be hungry during at least 6 – 8 hours of your fasting.
+But I recommend that you skip breakfast – so you can do the majority of your “not eating anything” while you’re sleeping.
+If the only meal you skip is breakfast, you won’t be hungry during at least 6 – 8 hours of your fasting – because you’ll be sleeping those hours.
+The only struggle with hunger you’ll have is making it to lunch without eating.

 The Biggest New Diet Trend for Longevity: Intermittent fastingHow to do an intermittent fast…

-• Be sure to stay hydrated all day while on your intermittent fast.
+3. Be sure to stay hydrated while on your intermittent fast.

 Bonus Longevity Tip: